madhunt/NM-infrasound/README.md

 This code uses the obspy package.

 *STALTA.py*
-Pick events from data using STALTA method (short term average long term average).
+Pick events from data using STALTA method (short term average long term average) and correlate events between stations.

 *latlong.py*
 Functions for working with latitude and longitude data.

-*plotting.py*
+*eventInfo.py*
-Functions to plot events.
+Create database and plot events.